 The National Professional Qualification in Senior Leadership is for those who are, or are aspiring to become a senior leader with cross-school responsibilities e.g. an experienced middle leader, a deputy head teacher, an assistant head teacher, or other senior staff e.g. a Director of a Teaching School Alliance (TSA).

-The course at Whitefield is tailored exclusively for those looking to lead in special schools and the 2018/2019 course will be taught by Laura Pease, Principal of Whitefield Schools and Alan Campbell, Headteacher of Cambridge School – a special needs secondary school in Shepherd’s Bush.
+The course at Whitefield is tailored exclusively for those looking to lead in special schools and the 2018/2019 course is being taught by Laura Pease, Principal of Whitefield Schools and Alan Campbell, Headteacher of Cambridge School – a special needs secondary school in Shepherd’s Bush.

 The curriculum framework is built around six content areas and seven leadership behaviours, all of which are common to each level of NPQ, enabling leaders to develop the depth and breadth of knowledge and experience progressively through the levels: